Rapporter/pander/README.md

-**pander** is an [R](http://r-project.org) package containing helpers to return of user specified text elements (like: header, paragraph, table, image, lists etc.) in pandoc markdown or several type of R objects.
-Also capable of exporting/converting complex pandoc documents (reports).
+**pander** is an [R](http://r-project.org) package containing helpers to return of user specified text elements (like: header, paragraph, table, image, lists etc.) in Pandoc markdown or several type of R objects.
+Also capable of exporting/converting complex Pandoc documents (reports).

 # Short introduction